 - A content specification ("content model") is - A model group (possibly only of one element),

 Element types must always be specified within parentheses.
 XML has special restrictions for mixed content, see below.

-- the keyword EMPTY: No content permitted.

-- The keyword ANY: Character data and elements of arbitrary type.
+- ♦ the keyword EMPTY: No content permitted. - The keyword ANY: Character data and elements of arbitrary type.

-- SGML has also CDATA and RCDATA.